IanTurner19/MathM148/link/venue_capacity/README.md

 # Venue Capacity data

 Venue Capacity data would be important to consider when predicting concert ticket prices, but is not in the Ticketmaster dataset.
-Unfortunately, the code and direct output file of doing this scraping was accidentally deleted.
-However, the results after merging are in final.csv in the CAPACITY column.
+Unfortunately, the code for doing this scraping was accidentally deleted. capacity.csv contains the result, which was later merged with the other data to create final.csv.